 4. BAY OF CLACHTOLL AND BAY OF STOER

-The best parking for both of these locations is at the Highland Council Ranger’s Information Hut at Clachtoll (NC039273) where, from April to October, there are also public toilets available.
+The best parking for both of these locations is at the Highlife Highland’s Countryside Ranger Information Hut at Clachtoll (NC039273) where, from April to October, there are also public toilets available.

 Bay of Clachtoll (NC0327) Two small bays make up this location are they are regular haunts for Red-throated Diver and Red-breasted Merganser together with small numbers of waders such as Ringed Plover and Oystercatcher.
 Knot is also occasionally recorded here.